Krishna-20-Git/SignSpeak-Glove/README.md

-# SignSpeak — Multilingual Sign Language to Speech Glove
+# SignSpeak â€” Multilingual Sign Language to Speech Glove

 A B.Tech assistive technology project that converts hand gestures into spoken speech in 4 languages using a smart glove.